Digitizing your Ecommerce business with chatbots

 - They initiate conversations by greeting your customers and ask if they have any queries.

-- Reminding potential customers about their abandoned carts and instigate them to browse through products.
+- Remind potential customers about their abandoned carts and instigate them to browse through products.

 - Engage customers for longer on your page and keep them hooked post-purchase.